-Public advice about the future advent of the trial is contemplated without disclosing the exact site of each camera deployment to avoid a prejudice to the acquisition of accurate statistics of the rate on driver noncompliance.
+Public advice about the future advent of the trial is contemplated without disclosing the exact site of each camera deployment to avoid a prejudice to the acquisition of accurate statistics of the rate on driver non- compliance.

 - Information that does not identify a distracted driver or seat belt not used, will not be retained, and deleted at the camera. - Information that apparently identifies a distracted driver or lack of seat belt deployed, evidential packages, will be delivered to the trial storage server with limited information.
-Passengers, registration details and the driver's face will all be blurred. - Evidential packages will be assessed by trial staff to provide assurance that the images confirm a distracted driver event. - Evidential packages not analysed within 48 hours will be automatically deleted from the system. - Evidential packages are encrypted from the camera to the storage server at Amazon Web Services in Australia. - File decryption keys will be held only by Waka Kotahi. - Evidential packages information will not be used to the detriment of the non-compliant individuals no infringement notices, warning or other communications will be issued by Waka Kotahi during or because of this trial. - During and at the completion of the trial all information acquired including evidential packages will be deleted and destroyed.
+Passengers, registration details and the driver's face will all be blurred. - Evidential packages will be assessed by trial staff to provide assurance that the images confirm a distracted driver event. - Evidential packages not analysed within 48 hours will be automatically deleted from the system. - Evidential packages are encrypted from the camera to the storage server at Amazon Web Services in Australia. - File decryption keys will be held only by Waka Kotahi.